 In March 2018, TUI Group announced that to Marella's fleet will be added Marella Explorer 2 (formerly SkySea Golden Era, initially Celebrity Century), with scheduled delivery in December 2018.
-The liner was previously operated by SkySea Cruise Line - Asian joint venture company (owned by RCCL-Royal Caribbean and Ctrip International).
+The liner was previously operated by SkySea Cruise Line - Asian joint venture company (owned by the RCCL-Royal Caribbean and Ctrip International).
 SkySea was the first contemporary brand developed for the Chinese market.
 Operational between May 2015 - September 2018, the new cruise line handled nearly 300 voyages and around 0,5 million passengers.

 Marella "cruise and stay" holiday package deals include hotel or apartment at the beginning or at the end of the voyage.

 Onboard cuisine offers everything you can think about - from healthy options to exotic local specialties and culinary choices on offer.
 Daytime entertainment with Marella cruises is great for all members of the family.
 There are also different activities for children onboard and special children's menu for junior diners.
 You can relax each evening in the wide range of bars and lounges or enjoy first-class entertainment with singers and comedians.

-Marella fly-cruise deals from UK to Caribbean are served by regional Thomson Airways flights from UK airports (Cardiff, Doncaster Sheffield, East Midlands, Glasgow, Newcastle, Stansted, Birmingham, Manchester, London-Gatwick).
+Marella fly-cruise deals from the UK to the Caribbean are served by regional TUI Airways flights from UK airports (Cardiff, Doncaster Sheffield, East Midlands, Glasgow, Newcastle, Stansted, Birmingham, Manchester, London-Gatwick).
 Flights are to company's Caribbean homeports Bridgetown Barbados and Montego Bay Jamaica.
 In 2019 were introduced "cruise-only flights" to Malaysia from Manchester Airport.
 The TUI Airways service (via Boeing 787 aircraft) connects to Langkawi Island - homeport for company's Far East Asia cruises.
 Such direct flights (TUI Airways) are also offered from London-Gatwick and Birmingham.

 On select cruises, Marella offers free all-inclusive upgrades on fleet's older liners.
 The new vessels (Marella Discovery and Marella Discovery 2) offered these all-inclusive packages as standard fare inclusion.
 Since summer 2019, TUI's Marella brand operates with all-inclusive cruise deals fleetwide.